GAMhackER/connect-for-aid/README.md

 # Disclaimer (For evaluators)

 I had submitted project synopsis prior to my project completion in which I had mentioned different methodology and technologies used.
-However, while completing the project I cam across some challenges and changed my methodology.
+However, while completing the project I came across some challenges and changed my methodology.
 I did convey this with the support team but got a response that I cannot edit the synopsis once submitted.

 Kindly, refer below for the final project statement and solution and the technologies used.